Design Stefano Casciani, 1996

 Lu-Lu can desired, be left completely off and hence textural, or on and thus dissolved, but also lit only in its upper half (the light resting on the heavy) or in its lower half (the heavy resting on the light).

 Table lamp.
 Murano glass diffuser.
 Brushed metal base.
-Double lighting with dimmer.
+Double lighting with universal dimmer.